cam-garrison/doccloud-n-gram-addon/README.md

-# DocumentCloud Add-On Example
+# DocumentCloud N-Gram Addon

-This repository contains an example Add-On for DocumentCloud.
-It is designed to be copied and modified to allow one to easily write Add-Ons to bring custom functionality to DocumentCloud.
+This repository contains an Add-on for DocumentCloud that creates n-gram graphs of word frequency and a CSV file containing raw data that is returned to the user in a zip file.

+The add-on takes in two strings from user input.

 ## Files